 What could have been.
 Though this never lead to a series this version of the X-Men would appear in Konami’s X-Men Arcade game.

 Much like Batman the animated series, X-Men treated its subject matter seriously and benefited from a strong cast and animation.

-Indeed in many ways I think this series was probably the best animated of all the Marvel animated universe series as it didn’t constantly reuse the same shots like Spider-Man did.
+Indeed in many ways I think this series was actually the best animated of all the MAU series as it didn’t constantly reuse the same shots like Spider-Man did.
 I also preferred the designs of the characters to those in series like Fantastic Four, The Incredible Hulk and Spider-Man.

 Of all the voices for the show I think Cathal J Dodd who voiced Wolverine was the best.
-Its like Mark Hamill as the Joker I just hear his voice whenever I read Wolverine comic.
+Its like Mark Hamill as the Joker, I just hear his voice whenever I read a Wolverine comic.
 There’s just something about his voice that fits that character better than anyone else which is no mean feat considering how much I love Hugh Jackman’s portrayal.

 X-Men along with Batman are really the two series that kicked off the craze of animated superhero series in the 90’s.
-X-Men was also the longest running Marvel animated universe series running for 5 seasons.
+X-Men was also the longest running Marvel animated universe series too running for 5 seasons.

 Whilst X-Men holds up as an enjoyable well made cartoon in its own right, I think it could get a bit too repetitive.
 The Gambit/Rogue romance though popular among fans left me cold because it was basically just the same scene of Gambit telling Rogue he wanted to kiss her and her saying he would die if he did for about 5 years!